BVaduva/oss-compliance-etl/README.md

 > **⚠️ Context & Confidentiality:**
 > This project was developed as a **professional capstone project** (Abschlussprojekt) for a major client in the automotive sector.
 >
 > While the source code represents proprietary intellectual property and cannot be published, this repository serves as a **technical case study**.
-It documents the architectural decisions, the ETL pipeline design, and the database modeling used to solve the client's compliance challenge.
+> It documents the architectural decisions, the ETL pipeline design, and the database modeling used to solve the client's compliance challenge.

-## 1. Executive Summary & Impact
+## Executive Summary & Impact

 **The Challenge:**

-The client faced a massive influx of unorganized OSS documentation files dispersed across thousands of deeply nested folders.
+The client faced a massive influx of unorganized OSS documentation files scattered across thousands of deeply nested folders.
 Many files shared identical generic names (e.g., `license.txt`, `oss.zip`), making a simple central backup impossible due to naming collisions.

 **The Solution:**